TVA: Triggered Value Asset.

 How we implement it in Claude Code.

-Every subagent we ship includes a forward-test.md file in the repo with the three criteria and a scoring rubric (0–3 per criterion, 7+ to send).
+Every subagent we ship includes a tva-rubric.md file in the repo with the three criteria and a scoring rubric (0–3 per criterion, 7+ to send).
 Before any message reaches the send queue, the subagent self-scores the draft.
 Below threshold, it regenerates.
 After three failed regenerations on the same prospect, it skips and logs.

 This means: